2016 Ohio State University attack: Attack

 According to the chairman of the OSU Department of Materials Science and Engineering headquartered at Watts Hall, students told him that someone called in a fluorine leak in the building, which has lab facilities.
 As required during emergencies, the students congregated in the courtyard outside the building.
 At 9:52 a.m., the attacker drove a Honda Civic into the courtyard, deliberately striking several pedestrians, including emeritus professor William Clark, before crashing into a brick wall.

 As people rushed in to help the injured, the assailant got out of the car, armed with a butcher knife, "let out a war cry" according to one witness, and began attacking students.
-One student described a man with a knife, "chasing people around trying to attack them."
+One student described a man with a knife, "chasing people around trying to attack them".
 Another witness recounted that the attacker did not say anything as he stabbed people.
-At one point, Anderson Payne, a U.S. Army veteran who was helping people struck by the Honda Civic, grabbed the attacker's knife and ducked under his arm in order to escape, but was unable to disarm him and had his hand slashed in the process.
+At one point, Anderson Payne, a U.S. Army veteran who was helping people struck by the vehicle, grabbed the attacker's knife and ducked under his arm in order to escape, but was unable to disarm him and had his hand slashed in the process.
 A student injured during the attack described seeing people screaming and fleeing before she encountered the assailant, who said "I'm going to kill you" and then slashed her left arm.
 The attacker was shot and killed by police within two minutes of the attack starting.

 Initial reports had stated that there was an active shooter incident.
 At 9:54 a.m.
 EST, OSU sent out an emergency notification asking students to shelter in place.
 At 10:19 a.m.
 EST, police reported that the attacker had been killed by an officer after failing to comply with the officer's orders to put down his weapon.
 An academic adviser who witnessed the attack described seeing the assailant charge at police, who fired and shot him multiple times.

 The scene was declared secure and the shelter in place order was lifted on the OSU campus at around 11:30 a.m.
 EST. However, subsequent Twitter posts indicated the order may have been lifted prematurely and that at least one building was still on lockdown at 12:23 p.m.
+EST.

-EST. The fluorine leak at Watts Hall was determined by authorities to have been unrelated to the attack.
+A fluorine leak at Watts Hall was determined by authorities to have been unrelated to the attack.